Tuesday, March 13, 2012

 Content but confused and just not feeling right.

-By the fifth grade I felt something was off, something just didn't feel right about a faith about a all loving God (who sacrificed a mortal shell for others) condemning others to hell because of silly notions.
+By the fifth grade I felt something was off, something wasn't right.
+Honestly, something just didn't feel right about a faith about a all loving God (who sacrificed a mortal shell for others) condemning others to hell because of silly notions.
 But no matter what I thought, still being young I had no idea what to do with it.
 At times, I thought even I was being silly myself.
 By eight grade I was starting to ask questions that would stick with me.
 How could a baby be born with sin?
 Holding a just born child accountable for something someone else did thousands of years ago is just stupid.
 Why would an all-loving God hate people?
 If everything is according to God's plan how can God hate them for it?
 Why was there no mommy God but only a father God?
 For that matter why where woman not included in the big stuff?
 What's the point of mass when all you do is repeat the same thing over and over again?
 The whole mass thing felt more like a Borg cube than anything else.
 The main answer I would get to any of these questions was "you will understand when you're older"

-As I moved into the summer break after grade school, I knew Christianity wasn't for me.
-Sure, it may work well for other people, but for me... nothing.
-However being a typical geek teen, things like religion wasn't very important to me at the time.
-I had far more enjoyable things to do like play Suikoden and Kingdom Hearts!
-As the summer ended and my first year of high school began, things began to stir once more.
+But yea, as the summer ended and my first year of high school began, things began to stir once more.
 As a freshman, aside from being harassed to no end, I was exposed to new ideas and new ways of thinking.
 Many of these idea where frowned upon and even called "Satanic" by the administration and teachers, but they still flourished with students.
 Within all this entanglement, information and disinformation I experienced a religion that I actually felt something for.

 Wicca.